Coronavirus: Essential travel only - Restrictions and advice

 Public transport information

-Public transport should be used for essential travel.
+Public transport should be used for essential journeys only.
+More information.

-Please respect social distancing measures and use contactless or mobile payments wherever possible.
+Please keep a safe distance from others, and use contactless or mobile payments wherever possible.

 For information about changes to services, please check with your ferry operator below:

 Revised winter timetables are now operating.
 Please check the operator's website for ferry times.

 You can also check CalMac service status for the latest route-by-route information.